damnicolussi/blackjack/README.md

 <img src="http://ForTheBadge.com/images/badges/made-with-python.svg" alt="made_with_python" height="28px"> &nbsp;
 [![star](https://img.shields.io/static/v1?label=GIVE%20A%20STAR&message=%E2%98%85%E2%98%85%E2%98%85%E2%98%85%E2%98%85&color=ff69b4&style=for-the-badge&logo=github)](https://github.com/damnicolussi/blackjack/)
 <br>
-School project of simulation of stochastic phenomena with Python
+This project is a Python-based simulation of a stochastic phenomenon - specifically, a game of blackjack.
+It was developed as part of a school project to explore the dynamics of the game and study the influence of various parameters on the outcomes.

-## Request
+## Project Requirements

-Your aim is to simulate a game of blackjack using Python, suppose you Each game goes to one bet and the initial bet is 5.
-The player bets according to the scheme: "if the player wins bets the same amount again, otherwise bets double".
+The simulation aims to replicate a game of blackjack under specific conditions:

+- Each game starts with an initial bet of 5 units.
+- The player follows a betting strategy: "if the player wins, they bet the same amount again; otherwise, they bet double."
-To decide whether to draw a new card, the player must calculate in mind the probability of drawing a card from the deck that is to him "advantageous", based on the cards he can actually see on the table.
-If the probability of drawing a "profitable" card is greater than a certain percentage p then the player asks for another card.
-Have p drawn randomly in the range 20%-100% (depending on how bold you feel with each hand).
+- The decision to draw a new card is based on the player's calculation of the probability of drawing a card that is advantageous.
+The probability threshold 'p' is randomly chosen in the range of 20% to 100% for each hand.
-The game must continue until the player doubles the initial amount or lose everything or there are no more cards in the deck.
-Consider 100 as initial amount.
-Simulate 1 million matches: how many times does the dealer win in percentage and how many times does the player win?
-Try to change the starting amount or bets as desired random and check if the result changes, make charts that represent how much obtained.
+- The game continues until the player doubles the initial amount, loses everything, or runs out of cards in the deck.
+- The initial amount is set to 100, and 1 million matches are simulated.

 ## Results